Xfinity is available in more places and has more internet plans, but Verizon Fios Home Internet swoops in with reliably fast fiber internet speeds.

 - Price: Verizon Fios Home Internet.
 Both ISPs offer low prices, but Verizon Fios Home Internet doesn’t require an annual contract on any of its plans.

 - Internet speed: Verizon Fios Home Internet.
 Thanks to its fiber internet network, Verizon Fios Home Internet offers fast download speeds that tend to be more reliable.
-Plus it comes with fast upload speeds that are perfect for creatives and those who work from home.
+Plus it comes with just-as-fast upload speeds that are perfect for creatives and those who work from home.
 Xfinity internet speeds are still great though, and will work well for a majority of people.

 - Data caps: Tie.
 Xfinity caps your data at the usual 1.2 TB, while Verizon Fios Home Internet has its lips sealed when it comes to its data cap.
 We’ve got a hunch the Verizon Fios Home Internet doesn't come with data caps, though.